Canon 500D vs Panasonic LX100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 500D and Panasonic Lumix DMC-LX100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the LX100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 500D does not offer wifi capability.
+In contrast, the 500D does not provide wifi capability.

 So how do things add up?
 Is there a clear favorite between the Canon 500D and the Panasonic LX100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.